fsantanna-no/ce0/doc/manual.md

 ## Native

-A native type holds external [values from the host language](TODO), i.e., values which *Ce* do not create or manipulate directly.
+A native type holds external [values from the host language](TODO), i.e., values which *Ce* does not create or manipulate directly.

 Native type identifiers follow the rules for [native tokens](TODO):